Christian Faith and Moral Character

 - Each participant belongs to a small Community for Conversation and faith sharing, guided by a facilitator.

-- Site is open to participants at least one week before and one week after the course.
+- Site is generally open to participants one week after the course.

 - Technical assistance is easy to contact and prompt in returning a message.